wolfenstein11x/Standard-Deviation-Calcuator/README.md

 # Standard-Deviation-Calcuator
+Shows a simple example of pointers and dynamic memory allocation.
-Enter a list of numbers and get the standard deviation
+User enters a list of numbers and gets the average and standard deviation.